 All federal banks have got the power to influence the economy.
-US Federal Reserve Board simple purchases the treasury securities, normally held by banks, to boost the economy.
+US Federal Reserve Board purchases the treasury securities, normally held by banks, to boost the economy.
 Let’s understand how it works.
-When the ‘Federal Reserve Board’ buys the Treasury securities from the banks, the banks accumulate a lot of loanable funds with it.
+When the ‘Federal Reserve Board’ buys treasury securities from the banks, the banks accumulate a lot of loanable funds with it.
 Now, the banks with a higher supply of funds would start offering loans at lower interest rates.
-This reduction in interest rates will encourage industrialists to start more and more ventures and that, in turn, will create job opportunities, overall demand in the market etc. Although, there is a flip side of this policy that it will increase the inflation in the longer run.
-This is how federal policies have a great impact on the cost of capital.
+This reduction in interest rates will encourage industrialists to start more and more ventures, which will create job opportunities, overall demand in the market, etc. Although, there is a flip side of this policy that will increase inflation in the longer run.
+This is how federal policies greatly impact the cost of capital.

 Federal Budget Deficit or Surplus

 Federal budget deficit and surplus also have a role to play in deciding the cost of capital in the market.
-In a surplus situation, Fed would buy Treasury securities from the market and that will reduce the interest rates.
+In a surplus situation, Fed would buy Treasury securities from the market, and that will reduce the interest rates.
 On the contrary, in a deficit situation, Fed would sell Treasury securities or mint money.
-Minting money would increase the money supply in the market along with an expectation of higher inflation and that leads to increasing the cost of money.
-Similarly, selling Treasury securities to banks will reduce the loanable funds with banks and they increase the cost of funds.
+Minting money would increase the money supply in the market and an expectation of higher inflation, leading to increasing the cost of money.
+Similarly, selling Treasury securities to banks will reduce the loanable funds with banks and increase the cost of funds.

 Economic boom and recession also play a very important role in determining the cost of capital by impacting the interest rates in the market.